Aurangzeb: Calligraphy

 The Mughal Emperor Aurangzeb is known to have patronised works of Islamic calligraphy; the demand for Quran manuscripts in the naskh style peaked during his reign.
-Having been instructed by Syed Ali Tabrizi, Aurangzeb was himself a talented calligrapher in naskh, evidenced by Quran manuscripts that he created.
+Having been instructed by calligrapher Syed Ali Tabrizi, Aurangzeb was himself a talented calligrapher in naskh, evidenced by Quran manuscripts that he created.

 Architecture

 Aurangzeb was not as involved in architecture as his father.
 Under Aurangzeb's rule, the position of the Mughal Emperor as chief architectural patron began to diminish.
 However, Aurangzeb did endow some significant structures.
-Catherine Asher terms his architectural period as an "Islamization" of Mughal architecture.
+Catherine Asher terms his architectural period as an "Islamisation" of Mughal architecture.
 One of the earliest constructions after his accession was a small marble mosque known as the Moti Masjid (Pearl Mosque), built for his personal use in the Red Fort complex of Delhi.
 He later ordered the construction of the Badshahi Mosque in Lahore, which is today one of the largest mosques in the Indian subcontinent.
 The mosque he constructed in Srinagar is still the largest in Kashmir.
 Aurangzeb had a palace constructed for himself in Aurangabad, which was extant till a few years ago.

 Most of Aurangzeb's building activity revolved around mosques, but secular structures were not neglected.
 The Mubarak Manzil in Agra served as his riverside residence after his victory at Samugarh.
 The Bibi Ka Maqbara in Aurangabad, the mausoleum of Rabia-ud-Daurani, was constructed by his eldest son Azam Shah upon Aurangzeb's decree.
 Its architecture displays clear inspiration from the Taj Mahal.
 Aurangzeb also provided and repaired urban structures like fortifications (for example a wall around Aurangabad, many of whose gates still survive), bridges, caravanserais, and gardens.

 Aurangzeb was more heavily involved in the repair and maintenance of previously existing structures.
 The most important of these were mosques, both Mughal and pre-Mughal, which he repaired more of than any of his predecessors.
 He patronised the dargahs of Sufi saints such as Bakhtiyar Kaki, and strived to maintain royal tombs.

 Seventeenth-century Badshahi Masjid built by Aurangzeb in Lahore.